-With Titanic sadly sinking in April, Titanic never saw a Christmas onboard.
-However Olympic did have a few Christmas voyages in her career.
+With Titanic sadly sinking in April, Titanic never saw a Christmas at sea.
+However, Olympic did have a few Christmas voyages in her career.
 So we can get a rough idea of what a Titanic Christmas voyage might have looked like.

 What Titanic likely looked like on a Christmas Crossing.
 Artwork by RMSTitanic.design